antmicro/litex-conda-compilers/README.md

 RECIPE
 ```

-The only required arguments are:
+The required arguments are:
-* `--dir DIRECTORY` – the path for a directory that will be created with output
+* `--dir DIRECTORY` – the path for a new directory that will be created with
-  files (any valid path ending with a name chosen for that directory),
+  output files,
 * `RECIPE` – the path to the recipe corresponding to the package chosen to be
   built.

-To build a package similar to the one built in the CI it is recommended to pass
+To build a package similarly to how the packages are built in the CI it is
-such optional arguments:
+recommended to pass such optional arguments:
 * `--channels litex-hub` – to search for build dependencies in the LiteX-Hub
   channel in addition to the recipe-specific channels (from its `condarc` file),
 * `--packages conda-build=3.20.3 python=3.7` – to use the same versions of